ssinad/vscode-service/README.md

-# Open in VSCode Services
+# Open in VSCode Service
 You can assign keyboard shortcuts in System Preferences